G1 Climax: 2024

 The 2024 edition of the G1 Climax was announced on June 9 at Dominion 6.9 in Osaka-jo Hall and took place from July 20 until August 18.
 The tournament saw a return to 20 participants split into two 10-man blocks for the first time since 2021.
 Only the top 3 wrestlers in each block advanced, with the block winners earning a bye into the semifinals.
 The tournament marked the tournament debuts of Callum Newman, Boltin Oleg, Jake Lee, Yuya Uemura, and AEW–DDT representative Konosuke Takeshita.
+In the finals, Zack Sabre Jr defeated Yota Tsuji to win his first G1 Climax.
+This would mark the second time a non-Japanese wrestler had won the tournament under that banner.